mj3b/prompt_experiments/misc/bukowski_poetics.md

 you.
 ```

-_(For those unfamiliar with English stress patterning... this is still rough and not quite right, but a useful demonstration of where GPT-4 struggles / would need more fine-tuning)_
+_(For those unfamiliar with English stress patterning... this is still rough and not quite right as far as a more natural reading of the poem, but a useful demonstration of where GPT-4 struggles / would need more fine-tuning)_